-Question Explanation of Information Requested What is the number of exempt human participants research determinations made within the most recent year (the period from January 1 through December 31) by an internal review process (e.g., by an internal IRB/EC or other internal HRPP review process)?
+What is the number of exempt human participants research determinations made within the most recent year (the period from January 1 through December 31) by an internal review process (e.g., by an internal IRB/EC or other internal HRPP review process)?
 Note this includes exemption determinations made using the limited IRB review procedure within the US Common Rule.

 Only organizations that respond "yes" to the previous two questions will be asked to respond to this and the following question.

-Count the number of new studies determined to be exempt human participants research in the most recent complete year (e.g., January 1 through December 31, 2021) by a process internal to your organization.
-Organizations, not researchers, must make exemption determinations.
+- Count the number of new studies determined to be exempt human participants research in the most recent complete year (e.g., January 1 through December 31, 2021) by a process internal to your organization. - Organizations, not researchers, must make exemption determinations.
 However, instead of requiring HRPP/IRB staff/IRB members to make determinations, organizations may make these determinations using checklists or other tools completed by researchers.
-Include exemption determinations made by any HRPP/IRB staff/IRB members or using checklists or other tools in this count.
-Do not include exemption determinations made by an external IRB/EC or other review process external to your organization.
-If your organization has determined a study to be exempt using the limited IRB review process permitted under the US Common Rule, include those studies in this count.
-This count does not include determinations that activities are not human participants research.
+Include exemption determinations made by any HRPP/IRB staff/IRB members or using checklists or other tools in this count. - Do not include exemption determinations made by an external IRB/EC or other review process external to your organization. - If your organization has determined a study to be exempt using the limited IRB review process permitted under the US Common Rule, include those studies in this count. - This count does not include determinations that activities are not human participants research.

 For exemption determinations made through an internal review process (which could include review by an IRB/EC) during the most recent year (the period from January 1 through December 31), what is the MEDIAN number of calendar days from the submission to an exemption determination?

-Questions for Organizations that are not In Only include exemption determinations made for new applications.
-Do not include determinations made for projects already deemed to be exempt human subjects research (e.g., assessment of changes to projects to ensure the exemption determination is still accurate).
-This time period is measured from the date the investigator/study team submitted the study to the office within your organization that manages the review process to the date when the study is determined to be exempt human participants research.
-This time period should include any pre-review process your organization's IRB(s)/EC(s) has.
+- Only include exemption determinations made for new applications.
+Do not include determinations made for projects already deemed to be exempt human subjects research (e.g., assessment of changes to projects to ensure the exemption determination is still accurate). - This time period is measured from the date the investigator/study team submitted the study to the office within your organization that manages the review process to the date when the study is determined to be exempt human participants research.
+This time period would include any pre-review performed by your organization.
 DO NOT include exemptions reviewed by an external process.